Code-Deeper/code-sync/README.md

 - [ ] Invitation On Email
 - [ ] Restirect User for enter room
 - [ ] Add load balancer
+- [ ] Template added when change language
 <!--  <br/> -->
 ## Project Management
   - For Project Management we used Github Project section it self.You can watch [here](https://github.com/Code-Deeper/code-sync/projects/1)